 |Hispanic or Latino||0|

-Political Science and Government students may decide to concentrate in one of the following focus areas.
-Individual focus areas may not be available for all degree levels.
+Political Science & Government students may decide to major in one of the following focus areas.

 |Related Major||Annual Graduates|

 View All Political Science & Government Related Majors >

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.